-X INTEGRATOR'S NOTE
+M INTEGRATOR'S NOTE

-It is possible to install four 2048 MB (2 GB) modules for a total of 8 GB of system memory, however, only 4 GB of address space is available.
-Refer to Section 2.2.1, on page 49 for additional information on available memory.
+Refer to Section 2.2.1, on page 55 for additional information on available memory.

-1.5.1 Memory Configurations
+1.6.1 Memory Configurations

-The Intel 82915P MCH supports two types of memory organization:
+The Intel 82925X MCH supports two types of memory organization:

 - Dual channel (Interleaved) mode.
 This mode offers the highest throughput for real world applications.
 Dual channel mode is enabled when the installed memory capacities of both DIMM channels are equal.
 Technology and device width can vary from one channel to the other but the installed memory capacity for each channel must be equal.
 If different speed DIMMs are used between channels, the slowest memory timing will be used. - Single channel (Asymmetric) mode.
 This mode is equivalent to single channel bandwidth operation for real world applications.
 This mode is used when only a single DIMM is installed or the memory capacities are unequal.
 Technology and device width can vary from one channel to the other.
 If different speed DIMMs are used between channels, the slowest memory timing will be used.